AEOLocal BusinessAI SearchAuto Repair

 ASE Certification (primary trust signal)

-Only ~38% of US mechanics are ASE-certified.
+Fewer than half of working US mechanics hold ASE certification, so it remains a genuine differentiator.
 AI search engines treat ASE as an independently verifiable credential, like board certification for doctors.
 An ASE logo in your footer is not enough.
 AI needs extractable text.

 Create a dedicated credentials page listing: